orxfun/orxfun/README.md

   - This allowed me to build <a target="_blank" href="https://crates.io/crates/orx-linked-list">orx-linked-list</a> with regular `&` references and without any unsafe pointer access, unlike the std implementation.
   - Efficient & flexible trees 🌴 and graphs are in progress.

 - Recently, I started playing around with simple and efficient **concurrent data structures**, such as <a target="_blank" href="https://crates.io/crates/orx-concurrent-bag">orx-concurrent-bag</a>.
-The target is to use these as building blocks of an alternative lightweight and efficient parallelization library.
+The target is to use these as building blocks of an alternative lightweight (maybe no-std) and efficient parallelization library.

 - Also working on **efficient data structures** as I need in algorithms, such as <a target="_blank" href="https://crates.io/crates/orx-priority-queue">orx-priority-queue</a>.